 By the fifth and final day, a sense of despair loomed.
 Surrounded by fish that stubbornly refused to take the bait, Kruger felt as though the dream was slipping away.
 Yet Capt.
 Tait and his crew remained relentless, their determination unwavering.

 Then, just after 3 p.m., the Shimano Tiagra 130 screamed to life as the line tore off the reel, reigniting Kruger’s hopes.
 Little did he know the grandeur of the creature that awaited him.
 For two grueling hours, he wrestled with the bluefin before finally besting the massive tuna.
-Having pre-arranged with Capt.
-Tait to utilize one of his bluefin tags for the year should the opportunity arise, Kruger made the decision to take the fish.
+Before the trip started, Kruger had pre-arranged with Capt.
+Tait to use one of his tags to harvest a fish.
+With it being his last day of the charter, Kruger and Capt.
+Tait made the required call before leaving port that they intended to “hook and retain” the first fish they caught, regardless of size.
+It was quite the gamble, but it was one that paid off.

 As the Rough Rider 2000 began the slow chug back to Ballantyne’s Cove, everyone knew they had a quality fish.
 But Kruger and the crew were all stunned when the certified scale stopped at 1,075 pounds and the spectators gathered at the marina shouted their cheers.